Stu67nt/StudyMusicPlayer/README.md

 Extract folder.
 Run main.exe

+#### Running from Source Code
+When running from the source code the Music Finder will fail to embed any metadata to the song as it relies on some dependancies to do so.
+These dependencies being ffmpeg, ffprobe and deno.
+PLease install these and move them into the same folder as the main.

 ## AI Usage
 Used for assistance with debugging, assisting with some GUI stuff and in line code suggestions.